lewis831/images/README.md

-Title: Images
+Title: Images   &nbsp Author: Lewis Rashe
 ----------------------------------
-Author: Lewis Rashe

 Images is a simple MeteorJS web application that uses axios AJAX get request to pull data through the imgur API to populate image data,